I am Rush Limbaugh, doing what I was born to do, hosting for life.

 And it's clear they don't know any history either.

-Can you imagine if you can you imagine the argument you get into if you do your average run-of-the-mill White House reporter, sit him down and say, you know what Lincoln did to people like you?
+Can you imagine the argument you get into if you took your average run-of-the-mill White House reporter, sit them down and say, you know what Lincoln did to people like you?

 Put you in jail.